 This DIY Candy Cane Vodka makes a fabulous Christmas gift and it’s ready in less than an hour!
-Post may contain affiliate links.
+Perfect for sipping or to spike a hot chocolate or coffee!

 DIY Candy Cane Vodka